 Hiring Seasonal Employment for Your Restaurant

 Whether your outdoor patio is packed in the summertime or you’re able to attract customers to your bar during the winter holidays, planning for busy spikes is essential for a business owner.
 Instead of stretching your staff too thin, consider hiring seasonal help to handle the annual influx of guests.
 Follow these guidelines to stay on top of your busy season without compromising service or quality.

 Considerations Before Hiring Seasonal Employees

-Before jumping right into the hiring process, ask yourself these questions to determine whether seasonal help is the right solution for your establishment.
+Before jumping right into the hiring process, ask yourself these questions to determine whether seasonal employment is the right solution for your establishment.